Chapoly1305/BioGone/README.md

 # BioGone

-Get rid of the annoying BioSign that has been applied in some facilities, which is a complete joke and a total waste of budget that could be used to improve the food quality, or keep the student apartment rent down.
+Get rid of the annoying BioSig that has been applied in some facilities, which is a complete joke and a total waste of budget that could be used to improve the food quality, or keep the student apartment rent down.

 ## Features:

-- Get rid of the annoying BioSign.
+- Get rid of the annoying BioSig.
-- Get rid of the annoying BioSign.
+- Get rid of the annoying BioSig.
-- Get rid of the annoying BioSign.
+- Get rid of the annoying BioSig.

 ## Installation: